Bart van der Leck (1876-1958)

 Signed: B vd L

-Decorative tile, glazed terracotta with abstract decor of a goat lamb, 1940s
+Decorative tile, glazed terracotta with abstract decor: Goat lamb, 1940s

 12.5 x 12.5 cm.